Can I convert PDF to PNG without uploading?

 Is PDF to PNG lossless?

 Yes, PDF to PNG is lossless by design.
 PNG uses lossless compression, so the exported image is a pixel-perfect rasterization of the page at the DPI you pick — no JPEG artifacts, no color banding around edges, no compression blur.
-For photographic pages where file size matters more than edge crispness, JPG export is a better trade-off; for diagrams, screenshots, and text-heavy pages, PNG is usually the right pick.
+For photographic pages where file size matters more than edge crispness,

 Does PDF to PNG preserve transparency?